 This prospectus relates to the resale of 150,000 warrants to purchase shares of common stock of Holdings by holders named on page 60 of this prospectus or in an accompanying supplement to this prospectus.
-This prospectus also relates to the issuance and sale of 591,366 shares of common stock of Holdings issuable upon the exercise of the warrants.
-The named holders may offer and sell all of the common stock and warrants being registered from time to time.
+This prospectus also relates to the issuance and sale of 591,366 shares of common stock of Holdings issued upon the exercise of the warrants.
+All of the common stock and warrants being registered may be offered and sold from time to time by the named holders.